100% Totally Free Genealogy Websites

 The Best Free Genealogy Websites?

-So we took some time scouring the net and testing various sites and tried to provide an answer to the question often asked by our readers i.e. what is best free website for genealogy research.
+So we took some time scouring the net and testing various finders i..e both totally free people search sites and paid one with the intentionto provide an answer to the question often asked by our readers i.e. what is best free website for genealogy research.
 We start by simply listing these sites and then we review them one by one

 - FindAGrave – Founded in 1995 by Jim Tipton of Salt Lake City, Utah, This is one of the very few sites available online.
 It has more than 180 million transcriptions of tombstones and photographs from all over the world.